myakoobi/react.app/README.md

-This is just a small front end practice I did using type script and react.
-The purpose of this project was to learn and practice frontend.
+With this practice I learned how to use typescript with javascript and react by building a normal interaective web page for travellers.

+The user would be able to see and explore their travel options and be able to choose and the server will ve notified.